shivabioinformatics/hand_drawn_digit_recognition/README.md

 building a hand-drawn digit recognizer using the MNIST dataset and scikit-learn

-1-  first I will build a simple model and ask for input png files and predict what the digit is.
+STEP 1: I will build a simple model and ask for input png files and predict what the digit is.
+STEP 2: Write a GUI to draw and predict in real-time STEP 3: